Ashley Madison: Extramarital affairs soar in pandemic with technology’s help

 “The studies show that a lot of people are cheating during the pandemic because they’re getting bored, they’re not having enough sex, but also, I think, because they don’t have enough space.
 So it’s a way of creating their outside self,” Nelson said.

-That sounds an awful lot like gamers.
-Would gamers be more likely to have affairs?
+That sounds an awful lot like the reasons gaming has surged during the pandemic.
+So would gamers be more or less likely to have affairs?

-“So that is a brilliant study, and somebody should do that,” Nelson said.
+“That is a brilliant study, and somebody should do that,” Nelson said.
 “Maybe they get it out of their system while playing and they don’t have to.
 They have a community where they can have an avatar, where they can be someone else, connect to other people.
 Some people are seekers, where they seek some kind of stimulation.
-Other people can sort of next and stay home and play video games and be totally happy without connecting with other people.”
+Other people can sort of nest and stay home and play video games and be totally happy without connecting with other people.”

-That would be interesting to explore, as many games are highly sexualized for gamer identities that are the equivalent of hormone-mad teenage boys.
+The topic would be interesting to explore, as many games are highly sexualized with gamer identities that are the equivalent of hormone-mad teenage boys.
 But there aren’t many mainstream game worlds where the whole object is sex.

 “With affairs, it’s not so much the person that you’re cheating with,” Nelson said.
 “It’s the person you become when you’re with the person that you’re cheating with.
 There’s something about infidelity that is this desire to become someone else.
 And you really can create a whole new persona with this other person, and it’s a craving to perhaps develop a part of yourself that has either gone dormant or that for whatever reason, you think you can’t be that person with your partner.”